mcollina/node-eps/XXX-asyncwrap-api.md

 When data is written through `StreamWrap` node first attempts to write as much to the kernel as possible.
-If all the data can be flushed to the kernel then the function exits without creating a `WriteWrap` and calls the user's callback in `nextTick()`.
+If all the data can be flushed to the kernel then the function exits without creating a `WriteWrap` and calls the user's callback in `nextTick()` (which will only be called if the user passes a callback).
 Meaning detection of the write won't be as straightforward as watching for a `WriteWrap`.